 A traditional appetizer gets a creative and modern makeover with our Hempy Guacamole.
-This is perfect for almost any occasion you choose to enjoy it on, including (but not limited to) summer BBQs, weekend game nights, Taco Tuesdays, or easy weekday snacks deserve this new twist on an old favorite staple.
+This is perfect for almost any occasion you choose to enjoy it, including (but not limited to) summer BBQs, weekend game nights, Taco Tuesdays, or easy weekday snacks deserve this new twist on an old favorite staple.
 Filled with many of the key ingredients required for good guacamole (such as cilantro, onion, and lime juice), we decided to switch things up a bit and incorporate some hemp hearts.
 Rich in flavor, nutrition, and texture, hemp hearts are a great way to add 10 grams of protein and 10 grams of omegas to any recipe, including this guacamole.
-Plus, the nutty flavors and pleasant crunch from the hemp hearts juxtapose well with the avocado’s subtle flavor and creamy consistency.
+Plus, the nutty flavors and enjoyable crunch from the hemp hearts combine well with the avocado’s subtle flavor and creamy consistency.
 Whether you spread it, dip it or top it on toast, our Hempy Guacamole will add heart-healthy goodness to almost any dish.